Subham-R/Sparkify-Predict-Customer-churn/README.md

 ## Results<a name="results"></a>
 After testing out three machine learning methods SVM, Logic regression and random forest method:
-Training score for all three models is around ~66% but Random Forest model has highest accuracy/ F1-score ~74% of three models
+Training score for all three models is around ~66% but Random Forest model has highest accuracy/ F1-score ~74% of three models.
+Refer to blog for further details and results : https://medium.com/p/cebba12d2a81/edit

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>